 In this post, we will show you our basic eCommerce SEO Guide for Shopify stores.
 We will explain to you how to improve the SEO of your Shopify store (although this information can be used for all eCommerces sites).
 With Shopify Ads for Shopify, we make the most out of your SEM, but if you combine the Adwords campaigns we create for you with the following SEM tips, you have the formula to succeed with your eCommerce.

 SEO (Search Engine Optimization) is essential for eCommerce shops to flourish, and every store owner should have basic knowledge about how it works.

 SEO allows your store to climb up the SERP ranking (Search Engine Result Pages), which is crucial when growing your store in this digital age.
-Imagine your online store sells blue shoes and your shop appears as one as the first options every time someone searches for “Blue Shoes,” this means that you are getting a ton of traffic and conversions for free!
+Imagine your online store sells blue shoes and your shop appears as one as the first options every time someone searches for “Blue Shoes,” this means that you are getting a ton of traffic and conversions at a low cost!

 Let’s begin with some basic information about SEO if we search for our company “Clever Ads” on Google we get:

 - Page Title: this is the most visible part.
 You should always put your primary keyword and your brand name (50-60 character limit although is more about the space than the characters).

 - URL: it gives information about where users will be redirected.

 - Meta Description: this should provide practical information to the users, you should also add a call-to-action (150-160 character limit)